Damascus: Geography

 Damascus was built in a strategic site on a plateau 680 m above sea level and about 80 km inland from the Mediterranean, sheltered by the Anti-Lebanon Mountains, supplied with water by the Barada River, and at a crossroads between trade routes: the north–south route connecting Egypt with Asia Minor, and the east–west cross-desert route connecting Lebanon with the Euphrates river valley.
 The Anti-Lebanon Mountains mark the border between Syria and Lebanon.
 The range has peaks of over 10,000 ft and blocks precipitation from the Mediterranean Sea, so the region of Damascus is sometimes subject to droughts.
-However, in ancient times, the Barada River mitigated this, which originates from mountain streams fed by melting snow.
-Damascus is surrounded by the Ghouta, irrigated farmland where many vegetables, cereals, and fruits have been farmed since ancient times.
+However, in ancient times, the Barada River, which originates from mountain streams fed by melting snow, mitigated this.
+Damascus is surrounded by the Ghouta, irrigated farmland where vegetables, cereals, and fruits have been farmed since ancient times.
 Maps of Roman Syria indicate that the Barada River emptied into a lake of some size east of Damascus.
-Today it is called Bahira Atayba, the hesitant lake because in years of severe drought, it does not even exist.
+Today it is called Bahira Atayba, the hesitant lake, because in years of severe drought, it dries up.

 The modern city has an area of 105 km2, out of which 77 km2 is urban, while Jabal Qasioun occupies the rest.